 The room is a 25′ by 25′ square with the top far right corner angled.
 The center of the room is filled by a finely carved and undamaged marble fountain containing water that is dimly glowing blue, lighting the entire room with an eerie blue light.
 A statue of a beautiful crying woman sits in the center of the fountain with water slowly flowing from her eyes.
 The outer edge of the fountain is carved with images of skulls and thorns.
 A plaque on the fountain reads ‘Only one who has drunk from the fountain will find what they seek’.

 A DC 15 Intelligence (Arcana) check will reveal that the fountain has an aura of powerful transmutation and enchantment magic.

-Roll on the table below for any PCs who chooses to drink from fountain.
-If any PCs stays in the room for more than a minute have them make a DC 13 Wisdom saving throw, feeling compelled to drink from the fountain on a failed save.
+Roll on the table below for any PC who chooses to drink from the fountain.
+If any PCs stay in the room for more than a minute have them make a DC 13 Wisdom saving throw, feeling compelled to drink from the fountain on a failed save.

 Once five minutes has passed and at least half of the party has drunk from the fountain, the first person who drank from the fountain and is alive, will start to feel nauseous and vomit up a key that unlocks the left lock on the antechamber’s double doors.